-Congress sets contingencies for coronavirus threat; some members are quarantined
+2 GOP congressmen who interacted with Trump say they are quarantining due to contact with virus carrier

+Concern over Capitol Hill’s vulnerability to a coronavirus outbreak exploded Monday as five lawmakers announced they were quarantining themselves due to contact with confirmed carriers of the pathogen.

+None of the five – which included members of both parties and both chambers – reported any symptoms of respiratory illness in their public statements, but their proximity to confirmed cases highlighted the unique risks to members of Congress and their aides as the coronavirus outbreak expands to pandemic proportions.

-WASHINGTON – They travel frequently and often great distances.
+They travel frequently.
 They spend their days meeting people, shaking hands and giving hugs.
 Their workplace is visited by millions each year.
-And many, including their most senior leaders, are rather old.
+And many, including the most senior leaders, are rather old – a significant risk factor in coronavirus deaths.

+Four of the five – Sen. Ted Cruz, R-Texas, Rep. Paul Gosar, R-Ariz., Gaetz and Collins – attended the CPAC meeting – just one of many public gatherings where lawmakers, aides and other political players are in proximity with potential carriers of the virus.

+The fifth lawmaker, Rep. Julia Brownley, D-Calif., said Monday she met with a person in Washington last week who has since tested positive for the virus and would be “working remotely” as a result.

-The current lineup of 530 members of Congress are in an especially vulnerable position as the coronavirus outbreak expands to pandemic proportions, and top leaders on Capitol Hill are suddenly caught between the need to go about the people’s legislative business and the risk of operating what could be a giant marble-enclosed petri dish as the pathogen spreads.
+The expanding coronavirus threat is forcing top congressional leaders to balance the need to go about the people’s legislative business and the risk of operating what could be a giant marble-enclosed petri dish as the pathogen spreads.

-The stakes for lawmakers were heightened Sunday when Sen. Ted Cruz, R-Texas, and Rep. Paul Gosar, R-Ariz., announced that they and their aides were engaging in a voluntary self-quarantine after feared exposure to the virus.

-Both interacted with a confirmed carrier of the virus at the annual Conservative Political Action Conference (CPAC) in suburban Washington late last month – one of many public gatherings where lawmakers, aides and other political players are in proximity with potential carriers of the virus.

-Leaders of the House and Senate have taken a measured approach, consulting closely with the congressional attending physician and thus far refraining from announcing more drastic restrictions.
+So far leaders of the House and Senate have taken a measured approach, consulting closely with the congressional attending physician and thus far refraining from announcing more-drastic restrictions.

-Sen. Dick Durbin, D-Ill., the No. 2 Senate Democrat, said it was too early to consider cutting short legislative sessions or shutting down Capitol tours but said senators needed to consider significant changes to their usual routines to prevent an outbreak in the legislature.
+Illinois Sen. Richard Durbin, the No. 2 Senate Democrat, said it was too early to consider cutting short legislative sessions or shutting down Capitol tours but said senators needed to consider significant changes to their usual routines to prevent an outbreak inside the legislature.

 “Our lifestyle is the exact opposite of a quarantine.
 We’re by nature public animals and in contact with the public,” Durbin said, also noting the advanced age of many senators.
 “We’ve got to be sensible about this.
 Health is the most important thing for all of us.
 We don’t want to overreact, but let’s wait and see what happens.”

+“At this point in time . . . we don’t have any advice that tells us that we ought to shut down, not have sessions, not have the Capitol open,” he said.
+“But we are very, very concerned.”

+Hoyer added that members of Congress cannot legislate from their homes to address the crisis, “so to the extent that we can be here, we think that’s good policy.

-Individual members have already started making changes – whether by stepping up their hygienic precautions or canceling events.
+Individual members have already started making changes, whether by stepping up their hygienic precautions or canceling events.

-Rep. Jimmy Panetta, D-Calif., on Monday canceled town hall meetings he had scheduled in his Northern California district for next week’s planned congressional recess, citing the virus risk.
-He is substituting smaller round-table events with health-care experts that he plans to publicize locally to circulate reliable medical guidance.
+Rep. Jimmy Panetta, D-Calif., on Monday canceled multiple town hall meetings he had scheduled in his Northern California district during next week’s planned congressional recess, citing the virus risk.
+He is substituting smaller roundtable events with health-care experts that he plans to publicize locally to circulate reliable medical guidance.

-Panetta watched the changing practices play out in real time at another large gathering of politicians – the annual civil rights commemoration in Selma, Alabama – which took place on March 1 as concerns about community transmission of the virus inside the United States began to take hold.
+Panetta watched the changing practices play out in real time at another large gathering of politicians – a civil rights commemoration in Selma, Alabama, last weekend – as concerns about community transmission of the virus in the United States began to take hold.

 “You know, when we got on the plane, it was handshakes, and by the end of it, people had started to get into that habit [of giving elbow taps] – nevertheless, it’s still difficult for people like me,” said Panetta, who greeted a reporter in the Capitol with a firm handshake.

+Signs of caution has grown throughout the Capitol over the past week, from a proliferation of hand-sanitizer dispensers to the removal of communal snacks from some congressional offices.
+House Speaker Nancy Pelosi, D-Calif., removed an open bowl of nuts from her conference room, leaving individually wrapped Ghirardelli chocolates for visitors to sample.

-House aides said there are been private discussions of whether the coming recess could be extended indefinitely.
-Congress must act by Sunday to extend some critical foreign surveillance authorities but has no other pressing deadlines until May 22, when authority for several key health care programs will expire.
+Multiple House aides said there have been private discussions about whether the coming recess could be extended indefinitely.
+Congress must act by March 15 to extend some critical foreign surveillance authorities but has no other pressing deadlines until May 22, when authority for several key health-care programs will expire.

 Lawmakers acted last week to pass $8.3 billion in emergency funding to address the coronavirus response, a measure that is expected to support the federal response for at least the coming weeks.
 But White House officials and some lawmakers are already discussing a possible economic aid package aimed at reassuring financial markets and staving off a possible recession.

 Whether those negotiations will require all members of Congress and their staffs to be going about business as usual in Washington remains to be seen.
-House Speaker Nancy Pelosi, D-Calif., told reporters Thursday that she would continue to follow the guidance of medical experts but saw no immediate need to curtail access to the Capitol or the congressional schedule.
+Pelosi told reporters Thursday that she would continue to follow the guidance of medical experts but saw no immediate need to curtail access to the Capitol or the congressional schedule.

 That was before news that congressional Republicans had been potentially exposed to the virus at CPAC – and that many more lawmakers and aides attended an even larger event, the American Israel Public Affairs Committee policy conference, where at least two coronavirus carriers were present but did not appear to directly interact with any congressional aides.